inet-framework/docs/_sources/developers-guide/ch-ethernet.rst.txt

    ~~~~~~~~

    When the transmission line is busy, messages received from the upper
-   layer needs to be queued.
+   layer need to be queued.

    In routers, MAC relies on an external queue module (see
-   :ned:`OutputQueue`), and requests packets from this external queue
+   :ned:`PacketQueue`), and requests packets from this external queue
    one-by-one.
 The name of the external queue must be given as the
-   :par:`queueModule` parameer.
+   :par:`queueModule` parameter.
 There are implementations of
-   :ned:`OutputQueue` to model finite buffer, QoS and/or RED.
+   :ned:`IPacketQueue` to model finite buffer, QoS and/or RED.

    In hosts, no such queue is used, so MAC contains an internal queue named
    :var:`txQueue` to queue up packets waiting for transmission.